hgb0043/social-media-project--2/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-This is an HTML & CSS challenge involving the creation of a social media profile.
+This is an HTML & CSS challenge project involving the creation of a social media profile.

 ### The challenge